Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Applications of the EX-ITP Algorithm

 There are little improvements for 3-CVRP in the last 20 years.
 Only recently an improved result for the general weighted $k$-set cover problem~\cite{gupta2023local} leads to the current best result for 3-CVRP.
-We show that we can easily improve the ratio by using EX-ITP.
-Our algorithm computes a minimum cycle packing $\mathcal{C}^*$ of $G[V]$, and then calls EX-ITP on $\mathcal{C}^*$.
+We show that we can easily improve the approximation ratio by using EX-ITP.
+Our algorithm computes a minimum weight cycle cover $\mathcal{C}^*$ in $G[V]$, and then calls EX-ITP on $\mathcal{C}^*$.

-\begin{lemma} For unit-demand 3-CVRP, there is a polynomial-time algorithm that can generate a solution with a weight of at most $\Delta+\frac{1}{2}w(\C^{*})$. \end{lemma} \begin{proof} Our algorithm first computes a minimum cycle packing $\C^*$ of $G[V]$ in polynomial time, and then call the EX-ITP algorithm on $\C^*$.
+\begin{theorem} For splittable 3-CVRP and unit-demand 3-CVRP, there is a $\frac{3}{2}$-approximation algorithm. \end{theorem} \begin{proof} Our algorithm first computes a minimum weight cycle cover $\C^*$ in $G[V]$ in polynomial time, and then calls EX-ITP on $\C^*$.

 Next, we analyze the quality of the solution.
-Since $\size{C}\geq3$ for each cycle $C\in\C^*$, it is easy to get that
+Since $\size{C}\geq3$ for each cycle $C\in\C^*$, we have